doublemix/combine-objects/README.md

         x: { a: 7, b: 6, sum: 13 },
       };

-The transforms can be used to tranform scalar objects/properties, but can should not merge (due to scalars).
+The transforms can be used to tranform scalar objects/properties, but should not merge (due to scalars).
 A transform can also elect to remove a property

     combine({
       x: 5,